joaopaulopereirarezendesesi/HangmanGame/README.md

    ```

    2. **Instale as dependências do WebSocket:**
-   -Vá até a pasta Backend/WS e execute:
+   - Vá até a pasta Backend/WS e execute:
    ```sh
    composer install
    ```